 The dressing will normally be removed at your GP practice approximately eight to 14 days post-surgery.
-After this, you may shower without the dressing, do not submerge under water, e.g. bath.
-Avoid using spray deodorant, talcum powder or perfumes near or on the wounds until they are healed to reduce the risk of infection.
+After this, you may shower without the dressing.
+Avoid using spray deodorant, talcum powder or perfumes near or on the wounds until they are fully healed to reduce the risk of infection.